beginner117/sim-lvdt/Kumar/README.md

     YOKE.py - contains the script that simulates a complicated YOKE structure used in pathfinder LVDT_mutual_inductance.py - contains the script that calculates the mutual inductance between the coils of the LVDT LVDT_correction.py - contains the script that calculates the correction factor (needed due to open circuit simulation in FEMM) of LVDT response
-    single_coil.py - models a single coil
+    femm_simulation.py - contains all the methods that call and execute LVDT and VC simulations using FEMM analytical_simulation - contains all the methods that call and execute LVDT and VC simulations analytically single_coil.py - models a single coil

 Here is a explanation for simulating a typical LVDT/VC with just two lines.
 One can simulate one or more sensors simultaneously